 - Long-term safety of tacrolimus 0.1% ointment is not known.
 Lymphoma, skin cancer, and other types of cancer have rarely happened in people treated with tacrolimus 0.1% ointment.
+It is not known if tacrolimus 0.1% ointment caused this effect.
 Do not use tacrolimus 0.1% ointment without a break for a long time unless told to do so by the doctor.
-Use only on skin that has eczema.
+Use only on the affected skin.
 If you have questions, talk with the doctor.

 - This medicine is not approved for use in children younger than 16 years of age.
 Talk with the doctor.

 - It is used to treat eczema.

 - It may be given to you for other reasons.
 Talk with the doctor.

 What do I need to tell my doctor BEFORE I take Tacrolimus 0.1% Ointment?

 - If you have an allergy to tacrolimus or any other part of tacrolimus 0.1% ointment.

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

 - If you have any of these health problems: Skin areas that have cancers or pre-cancers, a skin disease called Netherton's syndrome, other skin problems that may weaken the skin, a skin infection (including chicken pox or herpes), or a weak immune system.

 - If you are breast-feeding or plan to breast-feed.